timsherrell/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-In this tutorial we are going to setup a local server with IIS (Internet Information Services) in Windows.
-This is so we can later setup the free ticketing system osTicket running on the server.
-I have another tutorial dedicated to that.
+In this first part of this tutorial we are going to setup a local server with IIS (Internet Information Services) in Windows.
+If all you need to know is how to set this up you can stop after we've pulled up the broswer and navigated to our local IP address.

+In the second part we will setup the free ticketing system osTicket running on the IIS server.

+Let's get into it.

 First hit Windows Key + R to bring up the "Run" dialog box.
 In the field type "optionalfeature" and hit enter.
 This will bring up the "Windows Features" window.